-In addition to campaigns carried out at the national level, in 2014, ROV LUSO started international cooperation campaigns to support scientific research, for example in 2014 in the Gulf of Cadiz and Canay Islands, 2018 in the Mediterranean and 2019 in the Middle Atlantic Ridge and Mediterranean Sea.
+In addition to those campaigns, the ROV Luso carried out several international campaigns to support scientific research in the area of the Gulf of Cadiz and the Canaries (2014), the Mediterranean Sea (2018) and the Middle Atlantic Ridge and Mediterranean Sea (2019).

 In all the oceanographic campaigns organised by the EMEPC there is a multidisciplinary team of researchers from various domestic and international universities and public or private institutes covering different areas of marine research, such as geology, geophysics, oceanography and macro and microbiology.
 Members of the on-board scientific team thus have the opportunity to conduct their own applied research while watching the ROV dives.
 This collaborative environment aims to maximise the potential arising from the time the vessel is in operation at sea, particularly with respect to data acquisition and the creation of scientific knowledge during each of the oceanographic campaigns.

 The ROV has already made 245 dives totalling 1155 hours of operation, reaching a maximum depth of 3,248m in 618 days at sea.

 The shed housing the EMEPC operational equipment was built in 2010 with the aim of providing infrastructure to accommodate all equipment belonging to the EMEPC, especially the ROV Luso system, as well as providing conditions suitable for carrying out related maintenance and development.